Extended Learning At Lealands

 How can I support my child with extended learning tasks?

 - Help your child by going through their extended learning tasks and checking he/she understands what has to be done;

-- Reinforce and discuss the importance of completing extended learning in order to make progress, and ensure that your child is sticking to the published schedule and completing their extended learning on the day that it is set;
+- Reinforce and discuss the importance of completing extended learning in order to make progress and ensure that your child is sticking to the published schedule and completing their extended learning on the day that it is set;

 - Support your child with any self-quizzing tasks by asking appropriate questions from their knowledge organisers;